WebCuratorTool/webcurator/webcurator-docs/guides/developer-guide.rst

-This workflow is a hybrid of several popular git workflows (Github Flow, Atlassian Simple Git, Cactus Model, Stable Mainline Model), designed to fit the needs of the NLNZ and KB collaborative development of WCT.
-It will use a shared repository model via Github using the https://github.com/DIA-NZ/webcurator repository.
+This workflow is a hybrid of several popular git workflows (Github Flow, Atlassian Simple Git, Cactus Model, Stable Mainline Model), designed to fit the needs of the NLNZ and KB-NL collaborative development of WCT.
+It will use a shared repository model via Github using the https://github.com/WebCuratorTool/webcurator repository.

 Commit Messages